Please read the “TCT Disclaimer,” under the True Crime tab at the top of the page before reading any true crime posts.

-Around this time, police started taking a closer look at Kenneth Littleton, who had been fired by Rushton Skakel some time after Martha’s murder.
+Around this time, police started taking a closer look at Kenneth Littleton, who had been fired by Rushton Skakel sometime after Martha’s murder.
 In July 1976, Littleton was arrested in Nantucket, Mass., for burglary and theft.
-While in custody he agreed to take a polygraph test in connection with Martha’s murder.
+While in custody, he agreed to take a polygraph test in connection with Martha’s murder.
 He failed.
 But again, I don’t put a lot of stock in that and neither should you.
-(Littleton pleaded guilty to the burglary charges and was sentence to five years of probation.)
+(Littleton pleaded guilty to the burglary charges and was sentenced to five years of probation.)

-A security guard for the gated community provided police with the description of a man who he said had slipped between two houses across the street from the Skakels’ place around 10PM the night of the murder.
-Police interviewed Dan Connor, a 26-year-old in the neighbourhood who resemebled the gaurd’s decription, but he had been at a friend’s house watching The French Connection during the time of the murder.
+A security guard for the gated community provided police with a description of a man who he said had slipped between two houses across the street from the Skakels’ place around 10PM the night of the murder.
+Police interviewed Dan Connor, a 26-year-old in the neighbourhood who resembled the guard’s description, but he had been at a friend’s house watching The French Connection during the time of the murder.